ashtonvcole/COE_332/homework04/README.md

 ## Running the Project

 This project requires Python 3 to run.
-It also requires a stable internet connection and the modules 'requests` and `xmltodict`.
+It also requires a stable internet connection and the modules `requests` and `xmltodict`.
 The server can be started by changing the permissions of [`iss_tracker.py`](iss_tracker.py) to make it executable, or running it with the `python3` command.
 Alternatively, it can be run with the command `flask --app iss_tracker --debug run`.
 All put the server in debug mode.
 From another terminal window, you may usse the `curl` command to make HTTP requests.

 ## Project Structure